nicoespeon/growing-oo-software/README.md

 The original example used Java Spring capabilities to make the application run.
 In JS, that's different.

 I didn't want to set up a server & a client, then to rely on the browser.
 Therefore, I kept it closer to the original implementation by implementing a CLI output instead.
 That's valid Node.js, it looks much like the Java example, so that should do it 👍

+## Thoughts while implementing

+- JS standard library has way less than the Java one!
+So many things to implement or fake…
+- A lot of time is spent in design, even when TDD.
+I'm surprised how many components we're identifying and creating early in the process.
+TDD doesn't mean you don't design before coding.
+It's more iterative though.
+- They recommend to put tests in a different package, but I do prefer keeping tests closer to the code.
+That's because of cohesion: I keep close together what I change together.
+- Jest has custom matchers too!
+I'm happy that I can be that expressive in my tests.